 A study of the origins of the English language from Old English through Middle English to the present.
-Other or on demand.
-3 Credits

 EN-302 Medieval Literature

 Ideas of medieval christianity, courtly love, and chivalric honor as they appear in lyric poetry, drama, and Arthurian romance.